paulvha/sps30/README.md

  * Updated examples / documentation / instructions
  * Added example 8 (SPS30 + SCD30 + BME280)
  * Added || defined(__AVR_ATmega32U4__) || defined(__AVR_ATmega16U4__) for boards with small footprint (thanks Just van den Broecke)
+ * Although the __AVR_ATmega32U4__ has a UART, it does NOT support 115K and can only be connected over I2C.

 ### version 1.3.1 / February 2019
  * fixed the PM10 number always showing 0 issue.